jnoms/SAT/README.md

 `sat struc_rebase` - Rebases an input structure such that the first residue is residue #1, and all subsequent residues are sequential (e.g. removes numeric gaps present in discontinuous domains).

 ## Foldseek-focused
-`sat aln_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.
+`sat aln_add_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.
 `sat aln_add_taxonomy` - Adds specified taxonomic levels for the query and/or target of foldseek alignments.
 `sat aln_taxa_counts` - Returns counts at desired taxonomic levels within each foldseek cluster.
 `sat aln_query_uniprot` - Lets you look up alphafold or uniprot IDs using the Uniprot REST API, and get the geneName and fullName (an informative protein name) for each.